swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

    the characters are removed from the string literal contents.
 Otherwise, a warning should be emitted.

+4. Removes the first character of the literal if it is an LF (or the first two characters if they are CR LF).

 At this point, the remaining text should undergo normal processing, including processing of backslash escapes.